prabhs45667/Gynoguide-main/README.md

 *************************************************************

-To run the SAFehER app then type:
+To run the Gynoguide app then type:

 ##### python manage.py runserver